-The use of these registers has been at best sporadic, and many commands have been using other means to record this information.
-The Commissioner has agreed that the use of protected information registers should be standard and has established a working group to:
+The use of these registers has been sporadic, and many commands use other means to record this information.
+The Commissioner has determined the use of protected information registers should be standard and established a working group to:

-- · assess the education/training currently available to investigators on their obligations under the Act - · review the current policies/guidelines about the storage and destruction of protected information - make recommendations to improve awareness of, and compliance with, the requirements under the Act regarding protected information.
+- assess the education/training currently available to investigators on their obligations under the Act - review the current policies/guidelines about the storage and destruction of protected information - make recommendations to improve awareness of, and compliance with, the requirements under the Act regarding protected information.

-Our senior compliance and investigation officer has provided advice to this working group and some progress has already been made.
+Our senior compliance and investigation officer provides advice on this issue as necessary.